Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 My training approach during this period was equally misguided.
 The same "experts" convinced me to focus exclusively on "functional" training with kettlebells, clubs, and sandbags.
 I believed bench pressing would destroy my body and that exercises became more effective when performed in unstable positions because they would "recruit maximum muscle fibers."
 (Spoiler: they don't.)

-I honestly believed that any exercise was better if you figured out a way to do it on a bosu ball.
+I honestly believed that any exercise was better if you did it on a BOSU ball.
 That anybody doing curls was a vain idiot that didn’t understand how the body really worked.
 That every session had to be different because of “muscle confusion.”
-Meanwhile, I was swinging weights around with no thought as to what muscle I was training or any method to see if I was making progress.
+Meanwhile, I was swinging weights around with no thought as to what muscle I was training or how to measure progress.
 All the while pulverizing my joints in the process.

 The Fundamental Principles I Finally Discovered